domglusk/My-Personal-Findings/README.md

 If your getting fps higher than what your screen should be getting after moving between workspaces in qtile, move the game over to it's own workspace and that should fix it.

-Replace qtile and picom with their -git versions
+Replace qtile and picom with their -git versions for more options and better compatibility

-A really cool thing you can do with pacman is install packages via a a .txt file generated via pacman -Q > installedpackages.txt (which can be used to import your previous installed packages) and can be installed via yay -S - < installedpackages.txt (the name doesn't matter it can be whatever)
+A really cool thing you can do with pacman is install packages via a .txt file generated via pacman -Qqe > installedpackages.txt (which can be used to import your previous installed packages) and can be installed via yay -S - < installedpackages.txt (the name doesn't matter it can be whatever).

-Use Xrender NOT OpenGL on picom-conf
+Q = query
+q = quiet/less information which just gives the package name without the version e = explicitly installed, packages installed via yay -S package-name or pacman -S packagename

 Picom with Qtile will give you really bad performance, (tested on tf2 with a difference of ~30fps in main menu) This can be resolved by using Qtile as the Window Manager for XFCE4 and Picom as the compositor, for some reason adding xfce4 in the mix makes it perform well.